Manquia/Distillery/Pointer.md

 3) Weak pointers or Handles or References (lifetime management)

-Points to a given object untill it has been cleaned up at which point, it is set to 0 or the null pointer value. (extra) This is usually done by using a pointer to a pointer to the object such that upon destruction/destroyed/finalized of the object the second pointer is set to 0.
+Points to a given object until it has been cleaned up at which point, it is set to 0 or the null pointer value. (extra) This is usually done by using a pointer to a pointer to the object such that upon destruction/destroyed/finalized of the object the second pointer is set to 0.
 Then any number of other pointers can see the second pointer has been set to 0.

 Teir 3.00: Relative Pointers
 ============================